giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 To further analyze the reason behind such a behaivour, I repeated the training phase using a different seed to shuffle the dataset.
 What I noticed, was that the way in which the data were shuffled could have a strong impact on the speed of convergence for the Joachims implementation.
 On the other hand, the Fan Chen and Lin implementation does not suffer of the same issue.

+*it is noteworthy that this issue is hidden in the graphs presented above, because in the points where this effect was visible I repeated the training with different shuffle of the data and plotted the statistics for the configuration where I obtained convergence.

-The following graphs show how for a lot of parameters combinations was possible to identify a _seed_ (use to shuffle the data), that causes the Joachims' implementation to not converge.
+The following graphs show how for a lot of parameters combinations was possible to identify a _seed_ (use to shuffle the data), that causes the Joachims' implementation to do not converge.